maxmind/libmaxminddb/doc/libmaxminddb.md

 ## `const char *MMDB_lib_version(void)`

-This function returns the library verson as a string, something like "2.0.0".
+This function returns the library version as a string, something like "2.0.0".